Resident Handbook

 Residents are not permitted to block doors so that they do not open fully or place items in the hallway as both actions block egress in case of an emergency.

-The Department of Housing and Residential Education issued furniture may not be removed from individual bedrooms, apartment living rooms, and/or kitchens.
-Storage is not available.Department issued furniture may not leave the premises at any time.
-Residents are not permitted to bring large furnishings into The University Village community, including, but not limited to couches, armchairs and mattresses.
-Mattresses in particular present a danger of bringing bed bugs into the community.
+HRE-issued furniture may not be removed from individual bedrooms, apartment living rooms, and/or kitchens.
+Storage is not available.
+Department issued furniture may not leave the premises at any time.
+Residents are not permitted to bring mattresses as they present a danger of pest infestation.

 Residents will not be permitted to construct lofts (stack bed on top of other university furniture or the use of bed risers), install waterbeds, add wall partitions, or build/add any similar structures.
+Lofts can be rented from Bedloft, a PNW affiliated vendor, if lofts are available.
+For more information, view the following website: https://bedloft.com/pages/schools/purdue-university-northwest.

-Guest Conduct:
+Guest Conduct

 All regulations outlined in the Resident Handbook and Housing Contract apply to guests as well as residents.
 Guests must conduct themselves in an orderly and respectful manner and are prohibited from disturbing the housing community.

-Guest Registration:
+Guest Registration

-Guest Supervision:
+Guest Supervision

-Overnight Guests:
+Overnight Guests

 Guests staying past 2:00 AM are considered overnight guests.
 Overnight guests may stay no more than 3 consecutive nights and no more than 12 nights per semester (approximately 4 nights per month).
 Overnight guests are allowed to visit again starting at 8:00 AM the following day, respecting all roommates’ comfort.
 This policy applies to both guest and host.
 All guests of one host must collectively meet this policy, and guests cannot be moved to a different host to stay longer.

-Extended Stay Guests:
+Extended Stay Guests

 In some circumstances, HRE may approve guests for an extended stay at the discretion of professional staff members.
-Anyone who wants to request an extended stay should email housing@pnw.edu no fewer than five business days before their guest’s arrival.
+Residents who want to request an extended stay should email housing@pnw.edu no fewer than five business days before their guest’s arrival.
 The resident host should CC all occupants of their suite on the email to HRE.
 Each occupant of the suite must give their approval for the extended stay guest before HRE will review the request.
 Roommate approval does not guarantee the guest will be approved for an extended stay.

-Minor Guests (Ages 16–17):
+Minor Guests (Ages 16–17)

 Minors aged 16 or 17 may stay overnight under the same guest policies, with additional requirements:

-- Must present a copy of their parent or guardian’s ID.
+• Must present a copy of their parent or guardian’s ID.

-- Must provide a signed and dated consent note from their parent or guardian upon check-in.
+• Must provide a signed and dated consent note from their parent or guardian upon check-in.

-Policy Enforcement:
+Policy Enforcement

 Violations may lead to trespassing charges against guests and revocation of housing contracts for both guests and hosts.

-Space heaters, halogen lamps, and other heating devices present a fire hazard and are strictly prohibited in all University Village student apartments.
-Due to the safety hazard posed by these items, residents who willfully violate this policy may be removed from University Village.
-Coffee makers and candle warmers are allowed in University Village student apartments (please refer to the Open Flame policy).
-The Heating Elements policy does not apply to university officials.
+Cooking items with an exposed heating element, space heaters, halogen lamps, lava lamps, and other heating devices present a fire hazard and are strictly prohibited in all residence hall spaces.
+Due to the safety hazard posed by these items, residents who willfully violate this policy may be removed from housing.
+Coffee makers and candle warmers are allowed in rooms (please refer to the Open Flame policy).
+The only exception to this policy is for HRE staff and University officials utilizing non-open coil space heaters in the course of their daily work.

-All residents and residents’ guests are required to provide appropriate and correct identification and information upon the request of Department of Housing and Residential Education staff and/or University officials.
-Appropriate and correct identification for residents will always be their access card.
+All residents and residents’ guests are required to provide appropriate and correct identification and information upon the request of HRE staff and/or University officials.
+Appropriate and correct identification for residents will be their access card with associated bar code in Griffin and Peregrine Hall and their downloaded app in Calumet Hall.
+All residents are required to have their access card or app ready to scan upon entering their residence hall.

 Laundry facilities are for residents only.
 Residents are required to immediately remove laundry at the end of a wash/dry cycle.
 If laundry is left unattended in a machine, any resident who wishes to use that machine may unload the machine and place the clothes on top of the washer or dryer after waiting ten minutes from the end of the cycle.
 Clothes left unattended for more than two days will be considered abandoned.
 Residents are responsible for any items left in the laundry room, and HRE will not reimburse residents for anything lost or stolen.